CenturyLinkCloud/PublicKB/AFv1/migration-webinar.md

 cf map-route <APP_NAME> <DOMAIN>
 ```

+##### Final Note

-This is not a complete guide for every application and additional reading of our [Migration Articles](../AppFog/appfog-version-1-docs.md) may be necessary.
+This is not a complete guide for every application and additional reading of our [Migration Articles](../AppFog/Legacy Version 1/appfog-version-1-docs.md) may be necessary.
 For questions or assistance migrating please open a [Support Ticket](https://support.appfog.com/tickets/new) or email support@appfog.com.